|What are tapeworms? Transmission Symptoms Diagnosis Treatment Prevention|

 The tapeworm needs two hosts to complete their lifecycle.
 First is the intermediate host (the flea or a rodent), which passes the larval stage of the tapeworm around, and the final host (your cat), where the larvae develop into an adult tapeworm.

-Once the tapeworm reaches maturity (at around 2-3 weeks), gravid proglottids, (which contain up to 20 eggs), break off and leave the body of the tapeworm via the feces or crawl out of the anus.
+Once the tapeworm reaches maturity, at around 2-3 weeks, gravid proglottids, containing up to 20 eggs, break off the end of the tapeworm and leave the cat’s body via the feces or crawl out of the anus.
 Proglottids have the appearance of rice grains and are motile (capable of movement).
 Once outside the body, the proglottids dry out, releasing the eggs (which have the appearance of sesame seeds).
-Eggs are then eaten by flea larvae or accidentally ingested by a rodent and so the cycle begins once again.

 Cats become infected when they kill and eat an infected rodent with the strobilocercus stage cysts in the liver or by ingesting an infected flea during grooming.

-Cat owners only become aware of infection when they notice rice like segments (proglottids) around the cat’s anus, the fur around the tail, in his feces and in the environment (such as bedding).
+- Cat owners only become aware of infection when they notice rice like segments (proglottids) around the cat’s anus, the fur around the tail, in the feces and in the environment, such as bedding.

 Heavy infestations may produce symptoms including:

-Vomiting – In some cases the tapeworm may become unattached from the small intestine and be vomited back up.
+- Vomiting – The tapeworm can detach from the small intestine which the cat vomits back up.

 Common tapeworm medications include: